Served Sentences

 Kursk Region

-On August 29, 2025, after 751 days spent under various forms of restriction of freedom—house arrest, prohibition of certain actions, imprisonment in a pre-trial detention center and in a penal colony—Oksana Chausova was released.
+On August 29, 2025, Oksana Chausova was released after 751 days spent under various forms of restriction of freedom — house arrest, prohibition of certain actions, imprisonment in a pretrial detention center and in a penal colony.
 Her husband, Dmitriy, also convicted for his faith, could not meet her, as he is still under restrictions.

-The Chausovs noted that the separation was the most difficult test that the persecution brought.
-"For a long time, I could neither correspond nor see my husband," Oksana recalls.
-"The first meeting took place at the joint court only almost five months after the arrest.
-Oh, what a meeting it was . . .
-And then again two months of complete silence.
-I can't describe this pain."
-Dmitriy added: "When we went to court, we had a small opportunity to find out how each other was doing.
-When I saw Oksana, I was happy—it was a support for me."
+The Chausovs stated that being separated was the most difficult test that the prosecution brought.
+"For a long time, I could neither write to nor see my husband," Oksana recalls.
+"The first time we met was nearly 5 months after the arrest, at a joint court hearing.
+Oh, and what a meeting...
+And then again 2 months of complete silence.
+I cannot describe this pain."
+Dmitriy added: "When we went to court, we had a brief moment to find out how each of us was doing.
+When I saw Oksana, I was so happy — it was a support for me."

 Oksana Chausova in front of the penal colony where she served her sentence, August 29, 2025